real-eren/aoc-2022-day6/README.md

 One might suggest that glibc's `memcpy` (used while building the inputs) was actually mapping copied pages onto the same few physical pages - that wouldn't explain this behavior, but we don't need to guess as we have `perf`.
+For context, we'd expect *some* missed branches with `dap` on non-contrived inputs - we'll look closer at the algorithm later.

 ---
 stats for `dap` on Prime's input, CPU=R7 7700x